hortonworks/cloudbreak/README.md

 ```

 ### Configure
-Although there is an option to provide some global flags to every command to which Cloudbreak to connect to, it is recommended to save the configuration.
+Although there is an option to provide some global flags to every command to which DataPlane to connect to, it is recommended to save the configuration.
-A configuration entry contains the Cloudbreak server's address, the username and optionally the password and the output format.
+A configuration entry contains the DataPlane server's address, the username and optionally the password and the output format.
 Multiple configuration profiles can be saved by specifying the `--profile` switch.
 The same switch can be used as a global flag to the other commands to use a specific profile.
 If the profile switch is omitted, the `default` profile is saved and used.
 ```
-cb configure --server https://ec2-52-29-224-64...compute.amazonaws.com --workspace your@email --profile cloudbreak-staging
+cb configure --server https://ec2-52-29-224-64...compute.amazonaws.com --workspace your@email --profile dataplane-staging
 ```
 This will save the configuration into the user's home directory.
 To see its content: `cat ~/.dp/config`.
 If this config file is present you don't need to specify the connection flags anymore,
 otherwise you need to specify these flags to every command.